 From Jennifer Barrigar: Renee, I don’t disagree…but again, I get concerned when we talk about people not giving consent – I think blaming the “stupid user” rather than examining the models within which they’re participating can take us down the wrong paths.

 Download a PDF of this event to share.

 Tuesday, November 14, 2017 at 12:00 PM [NOW CONCLUDED]

 After registering, you will receive a confirmation email containing information about joining the webinar.

-Teresa Scassa: Will reflect on how the changing nature, value and applications for data may affect the future of open data.
+Teresa Scassa: Reflected on how the changing nature, value and applications for data may affect the future of open data.
 She will also discuss the challenges of municipal data ownership in the smart cities context and the potential impact on open data.

 Peter Johnson: Despite the general enthusiasm for the expansion of government open data programs across North America, many programs continue to exist largely as a static repository of data.
 This situation demonstrates the challenges government faces with not only launching an open data sharing platform but maintaining, growing, and integrating open data into government functioning and processes.
 When considering the Future of Open Data, we need to think about the future of the open data portal and its role as but one component of an open government program.

 Pamela Robinson: How do we characterize the working relationship between open data and open government?
 In the beginning the two were tightly coupled.
 But now, as open data and open government efforts evolve, what kinds of trends are we observing?